 This summer, we used our method to invest 100,000 Swiss francs in a total of twenty stocks.
-Last week, I took a closer look at the losses, and this week I will talk about the profits.
+Last week, Dr. Stern took a closer look at the losses, and this week he will talk about the profits.

 Should you listen to your friends when choosing stocks?
-Yes, as long as you follow this important rule: “Never put all your eggs in one basket”.
-That means you invest three to five percent of your total investment budget in each individual stock, just like I am doing with my portfolio.
+Yes, as long as you follow this important rule: "Never put all your eggs in one basket".
+That means you invest three to five percent of your total investment budget in each individual stock, just like Dr. Stern is doing with his portfolio.
 If the recommended stock also has a good rank, then go for it!

-BASF, Conzzeta, Amadeus, Airbus and Yara are other stocks that were profitable for me this summer.
+BASF, Conzzeta, Amadeus, Airbus, and Yara are other stocks that were profitable for him this summer.

 You don’t "deserve" the profits in your portfolio, just like you can’t do anything about the losses.
 The profits come from other investors who were willing to pay more for their stocks.
 Just be happy about that.

 Profits and losses of individual stocks aren’t really that important.
 As long as you are diversified, you can expect similar returns to those of the overall market.
 And after all, that is what most people want from stocks, provided their lives don’t revolve around investing.

 In the long run, you can expect your stocks to increase in value because the legions of managers and administrative boards have only one job: to generate a profit for you as a shareholder.
 That’s how the law intends it and that’s how most managers think, otherwise they would have chosen a different job.